AymanMak1/DeviantArt-Selenium/README.md

 - DeviantArtThemes :

-	Check the title of the theme list "Theme"
+	Click the user icon and read the content of the dropdown "ul li" (Reading dropdown + Hover test ) Check the title of the theme list "Theme"
 	Get the three theme
-	Click on one of theme one after another and get the css value background and check the color
+	Click on one of theme one after another and get the css values background and assert the colors

 - Notification Page